ERPLibre/ERPLibre/doc/PRODUCTION.md

 ## Move prod database to dev
 When moving prod database to your dev environment, you want to remove email servers and install user test to test the database.
-Warning, this is not safe for production, you expose all data.
+WARNING, this is not safe for production, you will expose all data.
 Run:
 ```bash
 ./script/migrate_prod_to_test.sh DATABASE